vitplanocka/eAndon/README.md

  - second line describes the format of the subsequent lines
  - from the third line, a description of each workstation is given: sequential number starting from 0, workstation number, workstation name and terminal that controls the workstation (should always be called terminal01 ~ 04)

- 3. <b>priority_lines.txt</b> - this file specifies which workstations should be highlighted in the Andon_dashboard screen.
+ 3. <b>priority_workstations.txt</b> - this file specifies which workstations should be highlighted in the Andon_dashboard screen.
 Workstation numbers to be highlighted are entered on separate lines

 In case you need to set up different arrangement then 1 dashboard and 4 terminal applications, rebuild the program from the source, adding or removing the terminal programs as needed.
 Each terminal is a separate project, the code of each is the same.

 ## Instructions
-1. Put the applications Andon_dashboard.exe, Terminal01.exe ~ 04.exe, file priority_lines and folders /Assets and /Data in one folder to which the terminals have read/write access and the computer displaying Andon_dashboard has at least read access.
+1. Put the applications Andon_dashboard.exe, Terminal01.exe ~ 04.exe, file priority_workstations and folders /Assets and /Data in one folder to which the terminals have read/write access and the computer displaying Andon_dashboard has at least read access.

 2. On each terminal, run the appropriate Terminal0#.exe file.
 On the computer(s) displaying the visualization, run the Andon_dashboard.exe file.